Coptrol Aquatic Algaecide 1L

 When applied to a body of water, the algae present actively seek out the Coptrol and absorb it for its nutritional value.
 Once Coptrol is absorbed by the algae through the cell wall, digestive enzymes in the algae cells break down the Coptrol compound and then release the active constituent inside the algae cell to kill it.

 Chlorine is not an effective way to kill algae, you won’t get a good kill rate using it.
 Chlorine is more for bacteria treatment or sterilisation.

 Is algae harmful to humans and livestock?

-A Harmful Algal Bloom (HAB), most commonly blue-green algae, can be toxic to humans and other animals.
+A Harmful Algal Bloom (HAB), most cyanobacteria (blue green algae), can be toxic to humans and other animals.
 Algae are microscopic organisms that live in aquatic environments and photosynthesise to gain energy.
 In excess, these organisms become visible to the naked eye.
 Algal blooms vary in colour from brown, red, green or blue/green.
 Environmental factors such as increased temperature, high levels of nutrients (Nitrogen or Phosphorus), abundant sunlight and still or low-flowing water can trigger these events.
 HABs can lead to serious health effects in humans and animals such as; general paralysis, gastrointestinal illness, respiratory problems, liver damage and even death.
 Exposure to contaminated water bodies through both primary and secondary activities can lead to illness with mild symptoms similar to those of heat stroke and food poisoning.
 In the event of a harmful algal bloom, it is imperative that contact with the water body be avoided, including irrigation.